aapman55/MonkeyDocs/docs/Data_Engineering_Analysis/Microsoft/SQL_server/CTE_recursion.md

 # CTE recursion
+!!! warning
+    CTE recursion is not real recursion, it is just iteration.

 With [Common Table Expressions (CTE)](https://docs.microsoft.com/en-us/sql/t-sql/queries/with-common-table-expression-transact-sql) you can create recursions.
 An often used example is to traverse an organisational hierarchy.
 Let's say you have a table containing employees and who their manager is.
 Then if you provide a starting point it